Ellalong, New South Wales

 Ellalong 'The Jewel of the Mountain' is a small town located in the Hunter Region of New South Wales, Australia at the foot of the Watagan Mountains.

-Neighboring towns include Pelton, Paxton, Congewai and Quorrobolong.
+Neighbouring towns include Pelton, Paxton, Congewai and Quorrobolong.

 At the 2016 census, the Ellalong township had a population of 1098.

 History

 Ellalong Public School in the County of Northumberland was established in June 1863 and closed in December 1863.
 Ellalong Public School re-opened in 1868.

 The Ellalong Hotel was built specifically in the mining boom in 1924.